-- 1. The HCS Information Technology Department notifies Hampton Human Services bi-weekly of all TANF recipients who have three (3) or more unexcused absences. - 2.
+- 1. The HCS Accountability and Information Systems Department notifies Hampton Human Services monthly of all TANF recipients who have three (3) or more unexcused absences. - 2.
 Upon receipt of information that a child is truant, Hampton Human Services will evaluate continued eligibility of the children identified in accordance with TANF policy and procedures. - 3.
 In cases where a child is determined to be truant, Hampton Human Services will consult with designated school personnel to develop a case plan to address the truant child's needs and circumstances to achieve compliance.